Find Grad Schools

 Master’s Degrees in Other Psychology

 There are 43 colleges and univerities across the nation that offer a master's degree in other psychology.
-This degree is more popular with female students, and about 46% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 0.8% of other psychology graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 49% were students from underrepresented racial-ethnic groups.
+Also, 1.0% of other psychology graduates were international students.

 Education Levels of Other Psychology Majors

-During the 2020-2021 academic year, 1,777 students earned their master's degree in other psychology.
+During the most recent year for which data is available, 1,833 people earned their master's degree in other psychology.
 This earns it the #75 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in other psychology at each degree level.